 This cat is a great choice for this shape of rock:

-This pot of daisies is one of my personal favourites:
+This pot of daisies is one of my personal favorites:

 Another perfect choice for the shape of rock—a doe curled up, ready to snooze.